-- (a) All live line tools, when not in use, shall be kept in live-line tool bags or weatherproof boxes provided for that purpose; these containers shall be stored in a dry and, if possible, warm place. - (b) Live line tools and plastic cover shall never be laid directly on the ground or against sharp objects.
-Special tool holders or tarpaulins shall be used for this purpose. - (c) All live line tools and protective insulating equipment shall be wiped clean and visually inspected before use each day.
-If any hazardous defects are found this equipment shall be removed from service. - (d) Guard against scratching or otherwise marring the surface of the live-line tool.
-Live-line tool fittings that are bent or dented must be replaced.
+- (a) All live-line tools, when not in use, shall be kept in live-line tool bags or weatherproof boxes provided for that purpose; these containers shall be stored in a dry and, if possible, warm place. - (b) Live-line tools and plastic cover shall never be laid directly on the ground or against sharp objects.
+Special tool holders or tarpaulins shall be used for this purpose. - (c) All live-line tools and protective insulating equipment shall be wiped clean and visually inspected before use each day.
+If any hazardous defects are found, this equipment shall be removed from service. - (d) Guard against scratching or otherwise marring the surface of the live-line tool.
+Live-line tool fittings that are bent or dented must be replaced. - (e) Maintain live-line tools per Title 8, Section 2940.6 of the California Code of Regulations, mandating regular inspection, maintenance, and proper care to uphold safety and functionality.